WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 - [AWS CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)
 - [AWS Simple Notification Service (SNS)](https://docs.aws.amazon.com/sns/?id=docs_gateway/)

 We will continue to use the SNS Email alerts tool.
-This is a cheap and easy way to send alerts to our notification channels.
+This is an inexpensive and easy way to send alerts to our notification channels.

-We've discussed using EventBridge to identify unhealthy task instances, but the ELB "UnHealthyHostCount" metric should be sufficient for our initial implementation.
+We had discussed using EventBridge to identify unhealthy task instances, but the Elastic Load Balancer (ELB) `UnHealthyHostCount` metric should be sufficient for our initial implementation.
 Working with EventBridge is sufficiently different from CloudWatch metrics such that it would significantly increase the complexity of this implementation plan.

 ## Terms

 This list of terms attempts to match AWS's own terminology.
-Personally I find some of these confusing, but in the interest of reducing the cognitive overhead of switching between our documentation and CloudWatch, I've chosen to use these terms anyway.
-Others (like an alarm "going off") may be somewhat colloquial or casual jargon, but they are commonly used in the field.
+Personally I find some of these confusing[^alarms-in-alarm], but in the interest of reducing the cognitive overhead of switching between our documentation and CloudWatch, I've chosen to use these terms anyway.
+Others may be somewhat colloquial or casual jargon[^going-off], but they are commonly used in the field and other turns of phrase are much clumsier, so I've opted to use them as well.

+[^alarms-in-alarm]:
+    "Alarms in alarm" baffles me.
+I've made several editorial passes to this entire document to find the clearest way to describe this.
+Unfortunately, without completely deviating from CloudWatch's terminology, it's impossible to do so elegantly.
+I've tried to make the distinction by using the word "alert", but keep in mind that CloudWatch alarms can trigger actions other than alerts, so it is not a necessary relationship.
+We don't take advantage of that feature in this implementation plan, however, so it didn't feel worth further complication to accommodate.

+[^going-off]:
+    "Going off" may be colloquial, but in my experience it is extensively used in actual monitoring and observability practice when discussing monitors that are in "the bad state".

 - "Alarm": Something that actively monitors a metric or set of metrics.
 Alarms have explicit conditions that codify when the relevant metrics are not in an